PoCInnovation/Pool2022/Software/day05/React/README.md

 - Make sure you understood everything in the Clean Up.
 - You should have a look to the Chakra UI [Text](https://chakra-ui.com/docs/typography/text) component.

-Well done !
-You have created your first React Component !
+Well done!
+You have created your first React Component!

 > A ***great idea*** is to create a folder `src/components` to store reusable components.